CloudLargeScale-UCLouvain/StreamBed/README.md

 Additional dependencies should be cloned, built and placed accordingly in the [./tmp](./tmp) directory before the deployment:

 - [Rate-limited Kafka connector](https://github.com/guillaumerosinosky/flink-connector-kafka-ratelimit): this module permits Streambed to control the current reading rate.
 This connector is used in the job as a source.
-Our scripts expect the build `flink-sql-connector-kafka-ratelimit_2.12-1.14.2.jar` present in the [tmp](./tmp) directory.
+Our scripts expect the build `flink-sql-connector-kafka-ratelimit_2.12-1.14.2.jar` to be present in the [tmp](./tmp) directory.
 - Facultative: [Nexmark benchmark](https://github.com/guillaumerosinosky/nexmark): [Nexmark](https://github.com/nexmark/nexmark) fork linked on Apache Flink 1.14.2.
-Our scripts expect the build `nexmark-flink-0.2-SNAPSHOT.jar` present in the [tmp](./tmp) directory.
+Our scripts expect the build `nexmark-flink-0.2-SNAPSHOT.jar` to be present in the [tmp](./tmp) directory.

 We provide infrastructure deployment scripts in the [infra](./infra) directory for deployment on [Kind](https://kind.sigs.k8s.io/) and on the large-scale testbed [Grid5000](https://www.grid5000.fr/w/Grid5000:Home).
 Those permit the provisioning of the infrastructure, the installation of all the dependencies described above, and   Nexmark Zeppelin notebooks.